SAValenciaA/frenchPractice/README.md

 # French practice App

-This is a command line app for practicing french wiht the 1000 most common words made in python.
+This is a command line app for practicing french with the 1000 most common words made in python.
 Where one can practice transleting to french, from french or using words less common but that you have seen and added